phdonner/phdonner/README.md

 ## Visual Studio Code

 Before the appearance of the open-source Linux operating system, Microsoft Windows was by far the most appealing platform for software developers.
 With a low license fee the entrance threshold was low.
 With the so called COM-based technologies MS made a leap into easy-going development of automated systems.
 Dependency on proprietary arrangements is, however, in the long run a stumbling block for any non-profit oriented developer.
-Therefore, the initiative to place both the Visual Studio IDE and the PowerShell scripting environment into the domain of open-source and cross-platform development were most welcome moves.
+Therefore, the initiative to place both the Visual Studio Integrated Development Environment (IDE) and the PowerShell scripting environment into the domain of open-source and cross-platform development were most welcome moves.

 Visual Studio is an extensible tool written by developers for the developer community.
-This implies that there is a plentitude of extensions and quite many of them build Markdown functionality.
+This implies that there is a plentitude of extensions.
+It is interesting to note, that many of them promote Markdown functionality.
 Here are a few examples of the kind advantages that you can achieve:

-* Create a slide show or a presentation from Markdown code and the Marp extension
+* Create a slide show or a presentation from Markdown code and the Marp extension <!-- Add pointers to each of these extensions -->
 * Make a Markdown compatible diagram with the Mermaid extension
 * Convert your Markdown document to PDF